algorinfo/chrome_crawler/README.md

   - Query Params: url

 - POST /v5/chrome
-  - 200 if everything ok
+  - 200 if everything ok, 500 if something went wrong
   - body
     - `url` [string]:
     - `ts`: number (in secs)
     - `waitElement` [string | null]: Visible text of an element to wait
     - `screenshot` [bool]:  Take a screenshot of the fullpage
+    - `useCookies` [bool]: It will store and load cookies, default false
+    - `cookieId`: [string]: cookie id
     - `headers`: not used
     - `browser`[object]:
       - `proxy` [object]: Configure a proxy to be used